zakilay2/100-days-swiftui/day1.md

 ```

 Using var repeatedly to declare the same variable will cause errors, as Swift expects clear intent—either modifying an existing variable or creating a new one with a unique name.
 While variables are central to Swift programs, there are cases where they’re best avoided, which will be explained further in advanced concepts.

+## Why does Swift have constants as well as variables?

+In Swift, constants provide a secure way to store data that shouldn't change, unlike variables, which allow for modification.
+Constants are created with let instead of var, and once a constant’s value is set, it cannot be altered.
+Swift encourages using constants whenever a value remains unchanged, as this approach reduces the risk of accidental modifications and ensures important data remains stable.
+By using constants, you create a "contract" with Swift to keep the value fixed, giving you added control and peace of mind in your code.